Events & Presentations

 - Monroe County Library Summer Reading Program

-- Waste Management Scout Day and Open House
+- WM Scout Day and Open House

 - Community festivals including the Lilac Festival, Park Avenue Festival and Hilton Apple Festival